lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 2. Single Responsibility Principle: short methods are easy to focus on one single thing and thus are also easy to describe in a simple way

-3. Limits the number of changes: when you have to change something you can isolate the change to a small method
+3. Limits the number of changes: when you have to change something, you can isolate the change to a small method

 4. Easy to test: a small method is easy to test